Hex (TV series)

-Hex was a British television programme developed by Shine TV and airing on Sky One.
+Hex is a British television programme developed by Shine TV and airing on Sky One.
 The story was set in a remote English boarding school with a mysterious past.
 Series one explored the supernatural relationship between a fallen angel named Azazeal and a student called Cassie who is also a witch.
 In the second series, the story centred on 500-year-old anointed one Ella Dee, and Azazeal's son Malachi.
 Both series of the show were released on Region 2 DVD, with the first series released on Region 1 DVD in June 2007.

 The show was cancelled in April 2006 after the end of the second series.

 Synopsis

-From its outset, Hex appears to be the story of Cassie Hughes, a withdrawn young woman who enrolls at the school but cannot quite seem to fit into the social milieu.
-The second series shifts the focus from the departing Cassie Hughes (Christina Cole) to a new heroine, Ella Dee (Laura Pyper).
+From its outset, Hex appears to be the story of Cassie Hughes (Christina Cole), a withdrawn young woman who enrolls at the school but cannot quite seem to fit into the social milieu.
+The second series shifts the focus from the departing Cassie Hughes to a new heroine, Ella Dee (Laura Pyper).